trekhleb/javascript-algorithms/src/algorithms/uncategorized/square-matrix-rotation/README.md

 / / •
 / • •

-And not let's do horizontal reflection:
+And now let's do horizontal reflection:

 A → →
 B → →
 C → →

-The string has been rotated to 90 degree.
+The string has been rotated to 90 degree:

 • • A
 • • B